FAQ

 Do you take insurance?

 Determining out of network benefits is the responsibility of the client.
-Please call your insurance company in advance of your first appointment to help avoid unpleasant surprises.
+Please either check your benefits through Thrizer or call your insurance company in advance of your first appointment to help avoid unpleasant surprises.

 Some questions that may be helpful to ask your insurance company representative: